 I was sixteen years old when I surrendered to the ministry.
-Soon after I shared that call with my church, my pastor told me that only about 1:10 who start in the ministry will finish in the ministry.
-I have heard that several times since then.
+Soon after I shared that call with my church, my pastor told me that only about 1 in 10 who start in the ministry will finish in the ministry.
+I’ve heard that several times since then.
 If that is true, how does it sync with this new study?

 First of all, many who say “yes” to the ministry never actually started in the first place.
 As I look back to those I’ve known who publicly shared their call to the ministry, many of them changed their mind along the way in high school, college, or seminary.
 Career confusion is normal for students, as well as adults.

 Current pastors say a change in calling is the top reason their predecessors left the pastorate.
 We all know pastors who aren’t a good fit for that role.
 For those who do eventually step onto the front lines of ministry, apparently most don’t quit…which is awesome.